 Changes in negotiated wages

-Negotiated wages per hour including special remunerations rose by 6.8 percent in the third quarter of 2024.
-This increase is as high as it was in Q4 2023, when the largest negotiated wage increase in over 40 years was recorded.
+Negotiated wages per hour including special remunerations rose by 6.9 percent in the third quarter of 2024.
+This increase is slightly higher than it was in Q4 2023, when the largest negotiated wage increase in over 40 years was recorded.
 Contractual wage costs (negotiated wages and employer contributions) rose by 7.0 percent in the third quarter.
 As a result, the change in contractual wage costs was slightly above the change in negotiated wages.
 This is mainly due to an increase in the employer's differentiated premium for the Invalidity Insurance Fund (AOF) in 2024, while the health insurance premium decreased.

 Of the three different sectors, the negotiated wages increased the most in the private sector (7.3 percent) in Q3 2024.
 In the semi-public sector and the public sector, wages increased by 7.1 and 5.4 percent, respectively.